ferstaberinde/F3/README.md

-Ws_Fnc - Function library for ArmA2:CO and ArmA3
+Function library for ArmA2:CO and ArmA3
 ==
 Wolfenswan [FA]: wolfenswanarps@gmail.com | folkarps.com
-==

 1. INTRODUCTION
 This is a collection of various functions that I've worked on the last weeks to streamline my mission making.